AdoNunes/DiscordAlertsTrader/README.md

 Supports any Discord channel with structured BTP/STC alerts as message contents (not embedded, yet)

-Let me know if you find the package useful or need support by dropping me an email or visiting the [discord server](https://discord.gg/9ejghcjpar)
+Let me know if you find the package useful or need support by dropping me a DM @MinkysTradus or visiting the [discord server](https://discord.gg/9ejghcjpar)

  ________________________
 <img src="media/GUI_analysts_portfolio.PNG" alt="Analysts Portfolio" width="500" height="300">